 The Village of Cross Plains is soliciting comments on the proposed hazard mitigation strategies (listed at the bottom of the page).
 Comments will be accepted through November 15th.
 Village Staff will also conduct a public hearing on the proposed mitigation strategies on November 11 @ 6:00 pm at the Village Hall.
 A meeting notice will be posted at a later date.

-Comments or questions may be sent to Bill Chang, Village Administrator
+Comments or questions may be sent to Brian Mooney, Village Administrator

 608-798-3241 ext.
 105

 Dane County is in the process of updating its Natural Hazard Mitigation Plan (NHMP).
 The last plan update for the County was completed in 2018.
 Natural Hazard Mitigation Plans are important steps that communities take to assess the threat of various natural hazards in their area and make decisions on how to best limit the loss of life and property when the disasters occur.
 This handbook is meant to help facilitate the process of threat identification and assessment of the potential impact of these natural hazards.
 In addition to alleviating damage, natural hazard mitigation plans also help communities continue mitigation efforts by qualifying them for pre and post-disaster mitigation project grants from the federal government, pending Federal Emergency Management Agency (FEMA) approval.